Gas Station (TypeScript)

 The sponsorTransactionMultiAgent

-function performs all the steps needed to build, sponsor, sign, and submit a multi-agent Move script transaction:
+function performs all the steps needed to build, sponsor, sign, and submit a multi-agent Move script transaction.
+Before you run it, you'll need to generate two, funded Accounts that will swap Octa (see how it's done in the Appendix).
+The function:

-- Sponsor the transaction with a request to Shinami Gas Station.
+- Sponsors the transaction with a request to Shinami Gas Station.
 Note that our TypeScript SDK updates the feePayer address upon a successful sponsorship as shown by the

 console.log()

-statement below. - Generate the sender and secondary signer signatures.
+statement below. - Generates the sender and secondary signer signatures.

-- Submit the transaction with the sender, secondary signer, and feePayer signatures and returns the result.
+- Submits the transaction with the sender, secondary signer, and feePayer signatures and returns the result.

 let feePayerAuthenticator = await gasStationClient.sponsorTransaction(transaction);